 The ‘<‘ symbol is used for input(STDIN) redirection

 You can type the contents of the email using the standard device keyboard.
-But if you want to attach a File to email you can use the input re-direction operator in following format -
+But if you want to attach a File to email you can use the input re-direction operator in the following format.

 Mail -s "Subject" to-address < Filename

-This would attach the file with the mail and it would be sent to the recipient.
+This would attach the file with the email, and it would be sent to the recipient.

 The above examples were simple.
-Let’s look at some advance re-direction techniques which makes use of File Descriptors
+Let’s look at some advance re-direction techniques which make use of File Descriptors.

 Whenever you execute a program/command at the terminal, 3 files are always open, viz., standard input, standard output, standard error.